Patrick FISHER

 FIG. 17 shows a front sectional view of a six-cylinder

-radial, three-lobe cam machine using three pairs of intersecting
+radial, three-lobe cam machine using three pairs of

-opposed charger cylinders (for 2-stroke applications) provide
+pivot arms, two opposed charger cylinders (for 2-stroke

-charging for four power cylinders;
+applications) provide charging for four power cylinders;

 FIG. 18 shows a front sectional view of a one row,